Unital operads, monoids, monads, and bar constructions: Appendix: operads as symmetric monoidal categories

 The symmetric envelope of operads was first introduced in the $\infty$-category context in \cite[Definition 1.6.1]{Lurie} in greater generality than we will consider here.
 For us, it is another name for a construction in \cite[Proposition 3.1]{BBPTY2}, with the name coming from such sources as \cite[p.
 291]{CGw} or \cite[Section 3]{Lawson}.
-The Day and Kelly products are implicitly used in the construction.
-Making this use explicit gives a conceptual reformulation of the construction.
+Recall that a permutative category is a symmetric strict monoidal category, so that the product is strictly associative and unital.\footnote{The paper \cite{BBPTY2} uses the term strict symmetric monoidal category, without defining strict.
+According to Maria Basterra, symmetric strict, alias permutative, is what is meant.} We prefer the term permutative envelope since that more accurately describes the construction in \cite{BBPTY2}.